sergiocruz/HelloPluralsightProject/README.md

 [//]: # (install: "npm install")
 ### Installation

-Run the following command to install all dependencies.
+Run the following command from root folder of the `HelloPluralsightProject` to install all dependencies.

 ```
 $ npm install